-Central Sewer Trunk Main
+Central Sector Sewer Trunk Main

+The Central Sewer Trunk Main project will enhance the wastewater network along the rail corridor between Hampden Road through to Heysen Boulevard.
 The project involves the installation of approximately 2.4km of new sewer pipe, along with maintenance and flushing points for future connections.
 Ageing pipes along the route will also be replaced, ensuring wastewater infrastructure can meet current and future demands while safeguarding the environment.
-The below map illustrates the pipeline installation which is occurring within the railway corridor.
+The Central Project is expected to finish in February 2026.

 Project benefits